Conor McGregor Wants The Nate Diaz Fight But May Fight Interim Title Winner Amid Diaz’s Huge Demands

 Conor McGregor recently spoke about his fighting future at a Glasgow event.
-With rumors surrounding a Nate Diaz fight at UFC 219, McGregor made it clear that is who he wants to fight next in the highly anticipated rubber match.
-Coming off a big payday with the Floyd Mayweather bout, the UFC lightweight champion made it clear that he wants to legitimize the title rather than chase another money fight:
+With rumors surrounding a Nate Diaz fight at UFC 219, McGregor made it clear who he wants to fight next in the highly anticipated rubber match.
+Coming off a big payday with the Floyd Mayweather bout, the UFC lightweight champion made it clear that he wants to legitimize the title rather than chase another money fight.

 “Look, I’ve got the UFC title to defend and that means something to me.
-I will defend that world title,” McGregor stated during the live interview with Caroline Pearce at An Evening with Conor McGregor in Glasgow via MMA fighting.
+I will defend that world title,” McGregor stated during the live interview with Caroline Pearce at An Evening with Conor McGregor in Glasgow via MMA Fighting.

 Conor McGregor also spoke about his rival Nate Diaz in the Glasgow event and expressed interest in the fight, which he has done repeatedly in the last few months.
 However, he stated that he may fight the winner of Tony Ferguson and Kevin Lee at UFC 219 and criticized Nate Diaz’s huge demands.

-The 29-year old stated that Nate may begin “pricing himself out of an event” amid rumors that the Stockton native wants at least $20 million dollars for the trilogy fight.
+The 29-year old stated that Nate may begin “pricing himself out of an event” amid rumors that the Stockton native wants at least $20 million for the trilogy fight.
 While Nate Diaz is a shrewd negotiator, the $20 million figure is what his boxing coach Richard Perez thought he deserved rather than an actual demand from Diaz.

 MMA journalist Ariel Helwani stated that the UFC is currently negotiating the terms of the fight but the December 30 event is not yet finalized.
 Conor McGregor revealed that he will be watching the Ferguson vs. Lee fight at UFC 216 before making any decisions.